PurpurMC/PurpurDocs/docs/Configuration.md

 ## World Settings

 World settings are on a per-world basis.
-The child-node <code>default</code> is used for all worlds that do not have their own specific settings
+The child-node `default` is used for all worlds that do not have their own specific settings

 ### blocks